VotreCafetier/TicTacToe/README.md

 - Better code for handleReset
 - If draw, then no confetti
 - Switch name api to random FANTASY name (would be cooler)
+- Show nothing in html until page is fully loaded, then show (preloader)

 ## Ideas